cybercongress/go-cyber/docs/cyberd.md

 Also using the following link: `QmNedUe2wktW65xXxWqcR8EWWssHVMXm3Ly4GKiRRSEBkn` the one can signal the start and stop of execution in the knowledge graph.

-If web3 agents expand native IPFS links with something semantically richer as [DURA](https://github.com/cybercongress/cyb/blob/master/docs/web3-vision.md) links than web3 agents can easier to reach consensus on the rules for program execution.
+If web3 agents expand native IPFS links with something semantically richer as [DURA](https://github.com/cybercongress/cyb/blob/master/docs/dura.md) links than web3 agents can easier reach consensus on the rules for program execution.
 Indeed, DURA protocol is a proper implementation of a cyberlinks concept.

 `euler` implementation of cyberlinks based on DURA specification is available in `.cyber` app of browser `cyb`.